open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 #### process.runtime.dotnet.**thread_pool.completed_items.count**

-Description: The number of work items that have been processed by the thread pool since the process start.
+The number of work items that have been processed by the thread pool since the process start.

 | Units       | Instrument Type   | Value Type | Attribute Key(s) | Attribute Values |